Phew. I had planned on sharing this bump update yesterday, but that didn’t happen.

-My all day morning sickness is * I think * a thing of the past.
+This bump update brings some good news… My all day morning sickness is * I think * a thing of the past.
 I still get hit with waves of nausea here and there, and evenings are still not the best, but I can deal with it.

 Sciatica pain has hit and WHOA is it brutal.
 I don’t remember it happening until later in my last pregnancy, so when I felt that familiar shooting pain in my ass (literally) a few weeks ago, I freaked out.
 I did a few stretches (here are some good ones), and was able to help lessen the pain.
 Thankfully, a few days after the pain started, it went away.
 I think he must’ve been on a nerve, and then moved.
 I’m sure I’m not out of the woods yet, but I’m trying to enjoy being sciatica pain free while I can.